-This blog post tells you how to tour Lisbon on tram 28.
-The tram brings you up and down Lisbon hills to the historic parts of the city.
+This post shows you how to tour Lisbon on tram 28 that brings you up and down Lisbon hills to all the historic parts of the city.
 Most Lisbon sights are along the tram 28 route or just a short walk away which makes tram the best way to explore Lisbon, the sunny capital of Portugal.

-Lisbon is the warmest capital of Europe and a good year-round destination.
-We went to Lisbon in winter and with this post I want to show you what touring Lisbon on tram 28 is like and what Lisbon looks like from the tram.
+Lisbon is the warmest capital of Europe and a perfect year-round destination.
+We went to Lisbon in the coldest winter and the temperature was +14 C, not bad at all.
+This post will show you what what winter Lisbon looks like from the tram.

 Instead of ruining its old pre-war trams Lisbon decided to save them.
 Today the trams are much loved and the city is famous them.
 On four of the five Lisbon tram lines (12, 15, 18, 25 and 28) old models are used and line 15 to Belem is the only line operated by where modern trams.